Spring Break Teen Tours: Adventure, Service & Safe Travel Abroad

 Costa Rica: Spring Break Surf and Service

-Costa Rica offers the ideal mix of beginner-friendly surfing, service, and eco-adventure.
-Teens stay near the Pacific coast and learn to surf from professional instructors, while supporting community projects in the region.
+Costa Rica offers a beginner-friendly mix of surfing, service, and eco-adventure.
+Teens stay near the Pacific coast, learn to surf, and support community projects in the region.

-First-time travelers, surfers (beginner or advanced), and students wanting a fun, high-energy Spring Break with meaningful service.
+Best for: First-time travelers, beginner or advanced surfers, and students wanting a fun, high-energy Spring Break with meaningful service.

 Not sure which Spring Break program fits your teen?